khalilia2000/Car-ND-Model-Predictive-Control/README.md

 ### Compilation

 The code should compile fine using CMake and Make.
-I did have to make a slight change to the CMakeLists.txt to have it workon Ubuntu 16.04.
+I did have to make a slight change to the CMakeLists.txt to have it work on Ubuntu 16.04.

 ### The Model

 The model consists of a kinematic vehicle model that is described in Udacity courses.
-The state variable consistsof 6 elements (x, y, psi, v, cte, epsi).
+The state variable consists of 6 elements (x, y, psi, v, cte, epsi).
 The last two elements of the state vector are cross track error and psi error.
 The initial state that is received from the simulator is passed to the MPC class at each step.
 The model update equations used for predicting the state of the car are as follows (lines 115 to 120 of (MPC.cpp):
 - updating x: x0 + v0 x cos(psi0) x dt
 - updating y: y0 + v0 x sin(psi0) x dt
 - updating psi: psi0 + v0 x delta0 / Lf x dt